fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-TypeScript [Interface](http://www.typescriptlang.org/docs/handbook/interfaces.html) is one way of defining what "shape" an object should have.
-In our case it is quite obvious that return values of <i>parseArguments</i> should be objects that have properties <i>value1</i> and <i>value2</i> that both have type number.
+Definition utilizes TypeScript [Interface](http://www.typescriptlang.org/docs/handbook/interfaces.html) that is one way to define what "shape" an object should have.
+In our case it is quite obvious that return values should be objects that have properties <i>value1</i> and <i>value2</i> that both have type number.

 </div>